Close to Horseshoe Bay in West Vancouver, Whytecliff Park is one of Metro Vancouver’s most beautiful parks, with a rugged shoreline and amazing views.

 Whytecliff Park offers a small number of short walking trails, giant rocks and cliffs to climb and a beautiful pebbly beach.
 An island can also be seen and connects to the rest of the park at low tide.
 The island is an especially fun place to explore and from which to admire the views.

-In addition to its natural landmarks, Whytecliff Park also has further offerings.
-This includes a large open field, a small children’s playground with swings, tennis courts, public restrooms, changing rooms and a covered picnic shelter.
-In the summer, on busy days, there is a small canteen too.
+In addition to its natural landmarks, Whytecliff Park also has other offerings.
+These include a large open field, a small children’s playground with swings, tennis courts, public restrooms, changing rooms and a covered picnic shelter.
+During busy days in the summer, there is a small canteen too.
 In total, the park is close to 40 acres in size.

 Whytecliff Park is a popular venue for short hikes, exploring the rocks, picnics and hanging out at the beach.
 It’s also a year-round destination for scuba diving, even in winter!
 The water there is a designated Saltwater Marine Protected Area.
 It’s home to a variety of sea life including crabs, rockfish, lingcod, sea anemones, seals, starfish and more.